EPCCed/safe-docs/docs/tas.md

 Once you are happy that all the details are complete and correct, click on Submit, then Update.

+!!! warning
+    You MUST click Submit on the TA, it will not be passed on for review until you submit it.

 The Technical Assessment will now show as status "Submitted" and will be reviewed by the Service Team who will get back to you if they have any questions or comments.